David Bawden: Later years and death

-Rogelio Martinez, a Filipino archbishop in the Catholic Charismatic Church, united himself with Bawden in 2020.
 In a 2022 interview released posthumously, Bawden said that his church had grown to more than 100 members.

 On July 10, 2022, his church's Twitter account posted that Bawden had to have emergency surgery and was in a coma.
 Bawden died on August 2, 2022, in Kansas City, Missouri.

+On July 29, 2023, some of his followers elected Rogelio Martinez, a bishop from the Philippines, as his successor.
+He took the name Michael II.